belfadla/belfadla/README.md

 ## About Me

 I hold a master's degree in business intelligence and big data analytics.
-Excited to start my journey as data analyst so i can show my skills
+Excited to start my journey as data analyst so i can show my skills.
 <i class="bi bi-linkedin"></i>

 <p align="center" dir="auto">